Simplify your life by skipping the time wasters. Try these 8 things to do before 8 am to make your day run smooth and less stress-filled.

 I was drowning.

-Not in water, but in life.
+Not in actual water, but in life.
 I couldn’t breathe.
 The moments I finally thought I had surfaced and could catch my breath proved otherwise.

 I knew that I couldn’t keep up what I was doing, but at the same time, I didn’t know how to put an end to the vicious cycle.